You're tuned to the nation's leading radio talk show program that meets and surpasses all audience expectations on a daily basis.

 All right, Cynthia McKinney.

-Uh you said on Fox today that uh she's racist and and has pretty much used racism as her leverage the whole time she's been in the House.
+You said on Fox today that she's racist and has pretty much used racism as her leverage the whole time she's been in the House.

 You also say that you are going to file an ethics complaint against her.

-These guys are under tremendous pressure to protect precious property and precious lives on on Capitol Hill, and they've done an outstanding job and are incredibly courageous.
+These guys are under tremendous pressure to protect precious property and precious lives on Capitol Hill, and they've done an outstanding job, and they're incredibly courageous.

-Every time when on 911, when when the planes were headed towards the Capitol or and towards the Pentagon, you know what the Capitol police did?
+Every time on 9-11, when the planes were headed towards the Capitol and towards the Pentagon, you know what the Capitol Police did?

 They stayed in the building.